Questions and Answers about the ONE FUND

-The Washington Waldorf School Annual Fund is made up of gifts from generous parents, alums, teachers, staff, former staff, grandparents, and friends in support for some of our most precious projects.
-Your Annual Fund donation makes an immediate impact on the quality of the school and directly benefits your child and other students.
+The Washington Waldorf School ONE FUND supports both the tuition assistance program and operating budget.
+It is made up of gifts from generous parents, alums, teachers, staff, former staff, grandparents, and friends in support for some of our most precious projects.
+Your ONE FUND donation makes an immediate impact on the quality of the school and directly benefits your child and other students.

-Why does the Washington Waldorf School have an Annual Fund?
+Why does the Washington Waldorf School ask for charitable donations to the ONE FUND?

 Tuition alone does not cover the costs of an independent school education.
 Like other schools and colleges, the Washington Waldorf School relies on gifts to help meet annual expenses and provide funding for critical projects.
 Historically, the gap between tuition income and expenses is around 6% of the budget.
 Your generous donation helps us bridge this gap.

-What does the Annual Fund do for the students and teachers of the Washington Waldorf School?
+What does the ONE FUND do for the students and teachers of the Washington Waldorf School?

-The Annual Fund provides resources for our operating budget in support of all aspects of the school, from the nuts-and-bolts of maintaining the building to larger mission-driven work, and financial assistance for 1/3rd of our families.
+The ONE FUND provides resources for our operating budget in support of all aspects of the school, from the nuts-and-bolts of maintaining the building to larger mission-driven work, and financial assistance for 1/3rd of our families.

 Why not raise tuition instead of asking me to give a donation?